 It's important to note that some other identity theft protection companies do offer full restoration services to identity theft victims.

 The insurance company will only monitor and protect up to three cards per account.
-Additionally, the company requires customers to manually add the cards that they would like to be protected.
+Additionally, the company requires customers to manually add the cards that they would like to be protected from identity fraud.